California Gun Services

 FAQ'S

-For clients in other areas, we also offer online appraisal services.
-We require high-quality photographs of your antique firearms to ensure the accuracy and reliability of our online appraisals.
+We offer both online and on-site appraisals in California, based on scheduling.
+For online appraisals, we require high-quality photographs of your antique firearms to ensure the accuracy and reliability of our online appraisals.
 These images should be clear and cover every aspect of the firearm for a thorough evaluation by our appraisers.

 Our antique firearm appraisal fees at California Gun Services are fixed for fairness and transparency.
-For Estate or Probate appraisals, the cost is $25 per gun or $20 per gun for collections of more than 10 firearms.
+For Estate or Probate appraisals, the cost is $25 per gun.

 If you are interested in selling your antique firearms to CGS for fair market value, we offer free antique firearm appraisal services, waiving the standard appraisal fee.